alberanid/fortunes-spam/README.md

 ## Telegram bot

+A demo bot can be found here: https://t.me/FortunesSpamBot

 You can use the content of the *telegram-bot* directory to create your own Telegram bot; don't forget to run it specifying the **SPAMBOT_TOKEN** environment variable.

 # License